Articulation Disorder: When Is It Baby Babble And When Is It A Problem?

 However, there is a difference between your child assuming a character’s ‘voice’ and being unable to pronounce words properly for a medical reason or a learned reason.

-Children often leave out entire sounds or syllables, such as saying ‘nana’ instead of ‘banana’.
+Other times, your child might leave out entire sounds or syllables, such as saying ‘nana’ instead of ‘banana’.

-This is common amongst young children.
+This is especially common amongst young children.

-However, there comes a point where you should look into speech therapy for your child.
+speech therapy for your child.

 In fact, it’s best to book an appointment for your child as soon as you suspect a problem.